 An SBA loan is for you if you have:

-- A personal history attesting to your ability and expertise in this particular line of business
+- A proven history of ability and expertise in this line of business

 Your application will probably qualify if it is: